atlas-brown/slowpoke/INSTRUCTIONS.md

 * To stop the cluster, run `exit` (to exit the cluster) and then (back into the original machine) `./scripts/stop_ec2_cluster.py -d cluster_info`

 <details>
- <summary>Explaination</summary>
+ <summary>Explanation</summary>

 The cluster is already set up using scripts in this repo under [`scripts/setup/`](scripts/setup) (The cluster contains 2 AWS `m5.xlarge` and 12 `m5.large` EC2 instances.
 The public IPs of the EC2 machines will be stored in `~/cluster_info/ec2_ips`, first one is the kubernetes control node, the second one is worker node that runs the workload generator, the rest are worker nodes that run the services in each benchmark.

 </details>

 > While testing the artifact, we discovered kubernetes issue that shows up non-deterministically.
-Specifically, the `wrk`'s worker node occationally stop responding.
+Specifically, the `wrk`'s worker node occasionally stop responding.
 If you notice the time spent in one of the steps take much longer than our estimation below, we advise going back to the gateway machine, stopping and restarting the cluster, and then trying again.

 You should expect a file created at `evaluation/results/boutique_tiny.log` ending with:
 ```console